All About Livestreaming for Your Nonprofit

 Decide on one broadcaster that you like the best.

 Most broadcasters post a schedule so you know when they're live—pop on every day for a few minutes and greet their chat.
 Note things they talk about or what they wear or the activities they engage in during their stream.
-But take it from me, thread that needle carefully because you don't want to sound like a creep.
+But take it from us, thread that needle carefully because you don't want to sound like a creep.

 1. Reach out to the broadcaster